Galchenyuk’s 2 goals help Coyotes end losing streak

 Galchenyuk scored his 10th and 11th goals of the season, and he has 14 points in 12 career games against the Stars.
 Six Coyotes players have 10 or more goals this season, with five players at 11.

+“We were really decisive, and that’s what we need on the power play,” Coyotes coach Rick Tocchet said.
+“We had to have this win ... and it was a nice win.”

 NOTES: Newly acquired C Emil Pettersson, who arrived to the Coyotes on Friday in a trade with the Nashville Predators, will report to AHL Tucson. ...
-F Lawson Crouse was called for boarding in the first period and served a two-minute penalty.
+F Lawson Crouse was called for boarding in the first period and served a 2-minute penalty.
 He leads Arizona with 60 penalty minutes this season. ...
-The player Crouse hit, Dallas D Roman Polak, was evaluated for an upper-body injury and didn’t return.
-D Jamie Oleksiak was also shaken up early in the game but returned. ...
+The player Crouse hit, Dallas D Roman Polak, was evaluated for a concussion and didn’t return.
+D Jamie Oleksiak was cut on the arm in the game and needed stitches but returned. ...
 G Ben Bishop missed his second straight game with an injury but is expected to be ready by Tuesday.

 UP NEXT